itsmraga-hub/itsmraga-hub/README.md

 - 👋 Hi, I’m <mark>**William Raga**</mark>
 - 👀 I’m interested in <mark>Web Programming</mark> and Software Engineering.
-- 🌱 I’m currently learning the `Ruby on rails` framework.
+- 🌱 I’m currently a developer using the `Java spring` & `.NET CORE` frameworks.
-- 💞️ I’m looking to collaborate on `Ruby on rails` to develop API's and on `React & Redux` development projects for front-end and consuming the API endpoints.
+- 💞️ I’m looking to collaborate on `Spring & .NET` to develop API's and on `React.js or Blazor` development projects for front-end and consuming the API endpoints.
 - 📫 Reach me by <!--[Mobile No](0795 600499) or text via--> [Email](ragawilliam570@gmail.com).

 ## Specialization

-- HTML & CSS
+- Java (Spring boot)
-- JavaScript
+- .NET CORE (C#)
-- React & Redux
-- Python (Django)
+- React.js
-- Ruby (Ruby on rails)
-- REST API development in Ruby(Ruby on Rails) and Python(Django)
-- Consuming REST APIs
+- Blazor

 <!---
 itsmraga-hub/itsmraga-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.